 This is a guest post by Shelley.
 Shelley is a 19 y/o English Literature student at Leeds University (UK,) cultural re-appropriator, angry Black grrrl, and (somewhat) apathetic activist.

-In response to Anahvia Mewborn’s post ‘20 things never to say to a friend who confides in you that they’ve been sexually assaulted,’ I’ve compiled a short checklist of positive things TO do in this situation.
+In response to [a recent guest post, since removed at the author’s request – Mods], I’ve compiled a short checklist of positive things TO do in this situation.
 Despite the original piece being heteronormative, this one is not.
 However, my response is based on personal experience of male/female sexual violence and so some parts may reflect this.

 1) Don’t say anything at all.

 Confiding in someone is a cathartic process and one of the first steps on the road to recovery, unless you are explicitly asked for advice, just listen.
 Don’t try to ‘solve’ the issues, whilst your support is important, it’s not a ‘problem’ for you to fix or pass judgement on.

 2) If you ARE implicitly invited to speak, make sure they know you are there for them, and that you are not judging, disbelieving or blaming them.

 Survivors always blame themselves initially, especially in instances when the rape has been on the part of a friend/partner, of a less explicitly violent nature, or if the survivor was intoxicated etc. These are all instances of rape, but internalized sexism results in survivors often being confused, scared and even dismissive of this treatment as sexual assault.
 It’s equally important however, not to immediately put your own label of ‘victim’/’survivor’ onto them, this is a decision and realization they must come to themselves.

 3) Give them space, but reassure them you are there when they need you.